garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_on_a_local_web_server.md

 ### Download Node.js

+1) _Skip this step if you are not using Windows.
+If you have trouble with this section, just assume your Windows system is 64-bit and continue to the next section._ Click the Windows (group of four squares) icon on the lower-left of your desktop, click the gear icon for 'Settings', on the left scroll down and click the 'About' link, look under 'Device specifications' and determine whether 32-bit or 64-bit appears under 'System type' .
-Go to https://nodejs.org/en/download/ and download the 'Binary' (not the 'Installer').
+2) Go to https://nodejs.org/en/download/ and download the 'Installer' (not the 'Binary').
+For Windows, that will be 'Windows Installer (.msi)' (64-bit or 32-bit, depending on what you recorded in the previous step).
-For Windows, that will be 'Windows Binary (.zip)' (64-bit).
-For Mac, that will be 'macOS Binary (.tar.gz)' (64-bit).
+For Mac, that will be 'macOS Installer (.pkg)' (64-bit).

-Unzip the download onto your desktop.
-The directory name will be something like 'node-v12.16.1-darwin-x64' .

-The 'Installer' is actually better for longer-term development, but mildly harder to uninstall, with the 'Binary' you just delete the directory to uninstall it.
+3) Run this downloaded file, accept all the default settings (click the 'Next >' buttons), agree to the license terms, continue to accept all the default settings, and if Windows prompts you to agree to install the software click the 'Yes' button.

 #### Run a Simple Node.js Program

-Open a text editor and save file having name ending in '.js' (like 'sample11.js') with the following content.
+Create a file having name ending in '.js' (like 'sample11.js').

+For Windows, open the text editor for this file with the following steps.

+1) Open a command prompt.
+2) Type command `cd %HOMEPATH%\Desktop` .
+3) Type command `notepad sample11.js` .

+Place the following content in file, save it, then close the text editor.

 ```
 console.log('Hello World!');
 ```

-Now, from the command line, run this program by typing the location of the Node.js executable file (`node` which is in the 'bin' subdirectory of the Node.js directory) followed by the name of the Node.js file you just created.
-Here's an example.
+Now, from the command line, run this program by typing `node` followed by the name of the Node.js file you just created.
+Here's an example for Windows.

 ```
+cd %HOMEPATH%\Desktop
-~/Desktop/node-v12.16.1-darwin-x64/bin/node sample11.js
+node sample11.js
 ```

 It should print the following (just like it does in the 'Console' tab of Chrome